explaingit

 USE CASE 1

-Add fade-in and slide animations to images and cards on a marketing website as visitors scroll down.
+Add fade-in or slide-up animations to a marketing landing page as visitors scroll down through content.

 USE CASE 2